AlejandroUPC/pisos_scrapper/README.md

 The project is built with the following submodules:

-1. Commons: Basic functions or dictionaries of the code that are called multiple times.
+1. Commons: Basic functions or dictionaries of the code that are called multiple times and global variables such as dictionaries for parsing.

-2. Configuration: The configuration dictionary, initialzing the configuraiton objects !**Please take the time and check the parameters before running the code for first time **!.
+2. Configuration: The configuration dictionary, initialzing the configuraiton objects ! **Please take the time and check the parameters before running the code for first time **!.

 3. Data access: All the operations regarding the data access for the project, mostly html requests.

-4. Output files: All the output folders from the results, such as csv's and log files shall be there.
+4. Output files: All the output folders from the results, such as csv, graphs and log files shall be there.

 5. Preprocessing: All the transformations of the data.